-Even at that early date, however, I did perceive one thing, which others have since pointed out from a position of greater information, namely that the sexual symbolism, common to the Buddhist and Hindu Tantra, nevertheless exhibits a divergence, as between the two schools, touching the way in which the sexual attributions are respectively applied; that is to say, in Hindu Tantrism, Shiva (or any other male form of divinity) represents the static aspect while the corresponding female form represents the dynamic or creative aspect; hence her quality of Shakti female-energy5 which, in Hindu parlance, has become the generic term for all heavenly Consorts.
-In Buddhism, on the other hand the symbolical pairing takes on an impersonal form (which agrees with the Buddhist "spiritual economy" in general) and it also works the other way round inasmuch as here it is praina, the female partner, who seems to indicate the more static aspect of the symbolism-"wisdom" is essentially a state or quality of being-while the male element in the syzygy is referred to as method (upaya) which, on the face of it, carries dynamic implications, since it is thanks to a deploying of the right means with their accompanying effort, that praina is able to be realised in the heart of the Sadhaka.
-Moreover, traditional assimilating of upaya to compassion (itself a dynamic conception) lends additional weight to the view that the Buddhist Tantrik symbolism works the opposite way to the Hindu: from which some polemically-minded writers, filled with pro-Buddhist patriotism, have gladly drawn the conclusion that Buddhist Tantrism is something entirely alien to the Hindu Tantrism; to which they add as a rider, supported by rather tendentiously selected and interpreted evidence, that it is anterior in origin and that it was the Hindus who borrowed these methods from the Buddhists (as well as other things) and then imposed on them, a posteriori the specifically Hindu notion of power, shakil.
+Even it hat early date, however, I did perceive one thing, which others have since pointed out from a position of greater information, namely that the sexual symbolism, common to the Buddhist and Hindu Tantra, nevertheless exhibits a divergence, as between the two schools, touching the way in which the sexual attributions are respectively applied that is to say, in Hindi Takinsta.
+This or any where male form of divinity, represents the statist aspect mile ill corresponding fridale form represents the dynamic or creative aspect: Lenco her quality of Shakil, female-energy which in Hindu parlance, has before the generic term for in heaven's Consorts.
+In Baddhars, on the other hand, the symbolical parcing takes on an impersonal form (which agrees with the Buddhist "spiritual economy" in general) and it also works the other way repud mannuch as here it is prajna, the lemale partner, who seems to indicate the more static aspect of the symbolism-"wisdom" is essentially a state or quality of being-while the male element in the syzygy is referred to as method (upaya) which, on the face of it, carries dynamic implications, since it is thanks to a deploying of the right means, with their accompanying effort, that prama is able to be realised in the heart of the Sadha.a.
+Moreover, the traditional assimilating of upaya to compassion (itcolf a dynamic conception) lends additional weight to the view that the Buddhist Tantrik symbolism works the opposite way to the Hindu: from which some polemicallyminded writers, filled with pro-Buddhist patriotism, have gladly drawn the conclusion that Buddhist Tantrism is something entirely aliea to the Hindu Tantrism; to which they add is a rider, supported by rather tendentiously selected and everythese evidence, this it is anterior in origin and that it was the Hindus who borrowed these methods from the her things) and then imposed on Buddhists (as well as them, a posteriori, the spe fically Hindu notion of power, shakti.

-Without claiming to be a scholar myself, I do not consider an explanation of this kind necessary in order to account for the available evidence and the same applies in regard to criteria of a more profound kind, the truth would rather seem to be that what can, without abuse of language, be called the "Tantrik Revelation" belongs to both the great Indian traditions which it embraced, as it were in answer to a "cyclic need", in one providential overflowing of the Spirit in a manner that implies no derogation respecting the originality of either traditional form-rather let us see herein an example of that universal and divine Compassion which, in apparent disregard of all rationally delimited frontiers. provides what is needed for the salvation of suffering beings at a given time and place.
-It is not without reason that the Tantrik Sadhanas, wherever these are followed are regarded as a way most appropriate to the conditions of the present phase of the world cycle, where more primordial and, in a sense, more inflexible ways, no longer fully match the need.
+Without claiming to be a scholar myself, I do not consider an explanation of this kind necessary in order to account for the available evidence and the same applies in regard to criteria of a more profound kind; the truth would rather seem to be that what can, without abuse of language, be called the "Tantrik Revelation" belongs to both the great Indian traditions which it embraced, as it were in answer to a "cyclic need", in one providential overflowing of the Spirit in a manner that implies no derogation respecting the originality of either traditional form-rather let us see herein an example of that universal and divine Compassion which, in apparent disregard of all rationally delimited frontiers, provides what is needed for the salvation of suffering beings at a given time and place.
+It is not without reason that the Tantrik Sadhanas, wherever these are followed, are regarded as a way most appropriate to the conditions of the present phase of the world cycle, where more primordial and, in a sense, more inflexible ways no longer fully match the need.